Skip to main content

 Addressing Medical Neglect

-It is important for clinicians to identify children at risk for medical neglect.
-Including a social history in the initial assessment and inquiring about any new problems during follow-up visits are crucial in getting to know families and their circumstances.
+Clinicians must learn to identify children at risk for medical neglect.
+A social history during the initial assessment and inquiring about any new problems during follow-up visits are crucial in getting to know families and their circumstances.
 Interventions that can be put in place to help families include contact with social and community services and more frequent clinical visits with the child and family.

-Leaving a child with diabetes in the care of a person who has not received diabetes education and/or who is not provided with the supplies and medications to care for the child is considered medical neglect.
+Leaving a child with diabetes in the care of a person who has not received diabetes education or who is not provided with the supplies and medications to care for the child is considered medical neglect.
 The diabetes management team must emphasize to the parents that it is the parent’s responsibility to ensure that everyone who provides care for the child is educated in diabetes management.
-Clinicians can supply education materials that parents can use to train babysitters and other caretakers in providing safe care.
-They can also role play teaching sessions between parents and other caretakers (Fox et al., 2018).
+Clinicians supply education materials that parents can use to train babysitters and other caretakers in providing safe care.
+They can also role-play teaching sessions between parents and other caretakers.

 ISSUES FACING ADOLESCENTS WITH DIABETES

-Adolescence can be a difficult time in the best of circumstances, and for those with diabetes, it can be especially challenging.
-Issues can arise related to independence and “becoming one’s own person”; the hormonal and maturational changes that occur at puberty; and concerns about peer relationships.
-For instance, worries in some young people about how friends perceive their diabetes can lead to diminished adherence to diabetes management, erratic metabolic control, and diabetic complications (Justus, 2018).
-Or young adults may become distressed upon the realization of what a chronic, life-long condition means, and clinicians must be aware that these patients are at high risk for diabetes burnout and depression.
+During adolescence, issues can arise related to independence, the hormonal and maturational changes that occur at puberty, and peer relationships.
+Worries about the perception of friends can lead to diminished adherence to diabetes management, resulting in erratic metabolic control and diabetic complications (Davis, 2020).
+Young adults may also come to realize what a chronic, lifelong condition means, and these patients are at high risk for diabetes burnout and depression.

-Positive communication between parents and adolescents is important to navigating these issues.
-Clinicians can support parents in meeting the challenges of relinquishing responsibility for care to their adolescent child and evolving into the role of “coach” (ADA, 2017a).
-Likewise, adolescents can be educated in ways to “vent” their anger and frustration and assisted in developing a plan to better manage their condition.
+Clinicians can support parents in meeting the challenges of relinquishing responsibility for care to their adolescent child and evolving into the role of “coach” (Childs et al., 2017).
+Adolescents can be educated in ways to “vent” their anger and frustration and assisted in developing a plan to better manage their condition.

 Being Diagnosed with Diabetes during Adolescence

 The reaction to a diabetes diagnosis is highly individualized.
-However, a broad distinction can be made between those adolescents who were diagnosed with diabetes as children and those who are newly diagnosed in their teen years.
 A 15-year-old who was first diagnosed with diabetes as a 4-year-old will likely have a much different mindset about the condition than a 14-year-old who was diagnosed three months ago.
-For instance, the former may think that “diabetes sucks,” but they will not remember a life without diabetes and are accustomed to it as part of their day-to-day existence.
+The former may think that “diabetes is a bummer,” but they are accustomed to it as part of their day-to-day existence.

-The newly diagnosed adolescent may experience an acute sense of loss, seeing their choices curtailed, their independence restricted, and spontaneity of actions reduced.
-A sudden diagnosis of a life-long chronic condition can be devastating for an adolescent.
+The newly diagnosed adolescent may experience an acute sense of loss as their independence becomes restricted.
 Research has shown that such a diagnosis can produce emotions akin to grief, negatively impact the individual’s self-concept, and evoke a significant feeling of being different from one’s peers.
 The strong desire for acceptance can cause adolescents with diabetes to deny their condition, neglect diabetes management, and skip insulin injections.
-The consequences of this behavior can be serious, such as recurring hospital admissions with diabetic ketoacidosis (Robinson, 2015).
+The consequences of this behavior can be serious, such as recurring hospital admissions with diabetic ketoacidosis (Davis, 2020).

 An important goal of care is to help such an adolescent accept a new normal in their lives and develop the belief that it is possible for them to manage diabetes.
-Research shows parental participation and support of family and friends to be the primary source of positive adjustment to diabetes among adolescents.
+Parental participation and support of family and friends are a primary source of positive adjustment to diabetes among adolescents (Yamaguchi et al., 2023).
 Conversely, a lack of or limited parental involvement correlates with poorly controlled diabetes.
-Participation in support groups for young adults with diabetes is also linked to positive outcomes for adolescents with diabetes.
+Participation in support groups for young adults with diabetes is also linked to positive outcomes.

-The healthcare team also plays a critical role in the adjustment process for adolescents diagnosed with diabetes.
-How an adolescent is informed of the diagnosis of a chronic health condition is vitally important.
-Sensitivity, caring, and a patient-centered approach are key factors in how well the young adult begins to process what is happening.
-Adolescents with diabetes have reported a positive impact of having choices in setting treatment goals and of regular appointments with the same members of the diabetes healthcare team (Robinson, 2015).
+Sensitivity, caring, and a patient-centered approach by the healthcare team are key factors in how well a young adult begins to process what is happening.
+Adolescents with diabetes have reported a positive impact of having choices in setting treatment goals and of regular appointments with the same members of the diabetes healthcare team (ADA, 2024a).

 Puberty and Diabetes

 The physiologic changes of puberty may be impacted by diabetes.
 Uncontrolled diabetes can delay the onset of puberty.
-Insulin resistance will increase, and more frequent blood glucose checks are required.
-This can be a further source of frustration for the adolescent and a source of worry for the parents (ADA, 2017a).
+During puberty, insulin resistance will increase, and more frequent blood glucose checks are required.
+This can be a further source of frustration for the adolescent and a source of worry for the parents (Childs et al., 2017).

 Girls with diabetes have a higher prevalence of weight gain during puberty than their peers who do not have diabetes.
-They are also at a higher risk for polycystic ovary disease (Justus, 2018).
-Patient education for young girls and their parents includes a discussion of how blood glucose levels may increase in the days preceding menses and decrease in the days immediately after menses.
+They are also at a higher risk for polycystic ovary disease (Adone & Fulmali, 2023; Ciona, 2022).
+Patient and parent education includes a discussion of how blood glucose levels may increase in the days preceding menses and decrease in the days immediately after menses.
 This requires more frequent blood glucose checks, adjustments in insulin dosage, and possible changes to the meal plan.
-Hormone fluctuations in the early stages of puberty can also make it more difficult for adolescent girls to maintain optimum glucose control (ADA, 2018).
+Hormone fluctuations in the early stages of puberty can also make it more difficult for adolescent girls to maintain optimum glucose control (CDEC, 2024).

 For adolescent boys, blood glucose control is more difficult in the later stages of puberty.
-Research shows that one fourth of adolescent males with T1D have diminished levels of testosterone.
-Poorly controlled diabetes can also result in lower-than-normal weight, height, and BMI in young males (Justus, 2018).
+One fourth of adolescent males with T1D have diminished levels of testosterone.
+Poorly controlled diabetes can also result in lower-than-normal weight, height, and BMI in young males (Dansinger, 2023).

 Sexual Counseling

-Sexual activity, contraception, and pregnancy should be discussed openly and nonjudgmentally.
-This is a conversation that most young people will not initiate, whether out of embarrassment, fear, or simply not knowing how to begin.
-It is up to the clinician to include these topics as part of the overall education plan for the patient with diabetes.
-It is important to assure the young person that their privacy will be respected.
+Sexual activity, contraception, and pregnancy should be discussed openly and nonjudgmentally, assuring the young person that their privacy will be respected.
+Since this is a conversation that most young people will not initiate, the clinician includes these topics as part of the overall education plan for the patient.
 It may also be an opportune time for a clinician to introduce to parents the need for private conversations between their adolescent child and healthcare providers without parents being present.

-Sex is a physical activity, and similar to all other physical activities, it can impact a patient with diabetes.
-Lower blood glucose levels may occur during and following sexual activity.
-Therefore, preventing hypoglycemia associated with sex is part of an adolescent’s self-management plan (ADA, 2020a).
+Similar to all other physical activities, sexual activities can impact a patient with diabetes.
+Lower blood glucose levels may occur during and following, and so preventing hypoglycemia associated with sex is part of an adolescent’s self-management plan (ADA, 2024a).

 PRECONCEPTION COUNSELING